Multi-Agent Trust Region Policy Optimization

 \section{Related Work}

 There exists a series of insightful works in the literature that address the decentralized MARL problem, and a comprehensive overview of decentralized MARL methods can be found in \cite{zhang2019multiagent,Nguyen2020}.
-Like single-agent RL, most decentralized MARL methods can be classified into two categories: (1) policy iteration met-hods \cite{Bertsekas1995}, which alternate between policy evaluation and policy improvement; (2) policy gradient methods \cite{Sutton1999}, which update the policy according to an estimated gradient of expected return.
+Most decentralized MARL methods fall into two categories: (1) value-base methods \cite{Bertsekas1995}, which alternate between policy evaluation and policy improvement; (2) policy gradient methods \cite{Sutton1999}, which directly optimizes the policy according to an estimated gradient of the expected return.